 Milk Street Radio

 Christopher Kimball is the founder of Christopher Kimball’s Milk Street.
 Mr. Kimball is also the host of Christopher Kimball’s Milk Street Radio, a weekly public radio show (and podcast).
-Christopher Kimball’s Milk Street Television will air in September 2017 on public television and will also be hosted by Christopher Kimball.
 Christopher also founded Cook’s Magazine in 1980 and served as publisher and editorial director through 1989.
 In 1993, Mr. Kimball re-launched Cook’s Magazine as Cook’s Illustrated and went on to found Cook’s Country magazine in 2004.
 Mr. Kimball is the author of several books including, most recently, Fannie’s Last Supper.

-Sara Moulton will kick off her sixth season as host of public television’s Sara’s Weeknight Meals in fall 2016.
+Sara Moulton is the host of public television’s Sara’s Weeknight Meals.
 A protégée of Julia Child, Sara was the founder of the New York Women’s Culinary Alliance, executive chef of Gourmet magazine, Food Editor of ABC-TV’s Good Morning America, and the host of several well-loved shows on the Food Network .
 Sara is the author of several cookbooks including Sara Moulton Cooks at Home (2002), Sara’s Secrets for Weeknight Meals (2005) and Sara Moulton’s Everyday Family Dinners (2010).
 In March of 2016, Sara released her latest book, Sara Moulton’s Home Cooking 101: How To Make Everything Taste Better, a cookbook and teaching manual aimed at making readers more confident and efficient in the kitchen.

 Adam Gopnik has been a staff writer at The New Yorker for more than thirty years.
 His many books include Paris To The Moon, Through The Children’s Gate, and The Table Comes First, which won the 2012 International Association of Culinary Professionals award for literary food writing.
 He lives in New York, and cooks almost every night.